-This Peach Baby Food Puree recipe is so delicious that you will want to share it with baby!
-Smooth and creamy, this homemade baby puree delivers big on taste with naturally sweetened peaches and flecks of vanilla bean.
-Great baby food for 4 months and up – stage 1 baby food.
+This Peach Baby Food Puree recipe is so delicious that you will not want to share it with your baby!
+Smooth and creamy, this homemade baby puree delivers a rich taste featuring naturally sweetened peaches and flecks of vanilla bean.
+It’s great for 4 months and up as Stage 1 baby food.

 Medically reviewed by Jamie Johnson, Registered Dietitian Nutritionist (RDN)